 The purpose of this guide is to describe the available functionality of HarperDB as it relates to supported SQL functionality.
+The SQL parser is still actively being developed and this document will be updated as more features and functionality becomes available.
 A high-level view of supported features can be found here.
-The HarperDB SQL parser is in active development, as such this document will be updated regularly to reflect new features & functionality.

 HarperDB adheres to the concept of schemas & tables.
 This allows developers to isolate table structures from each other all within one database.